-The model you will read about on this site is the result of thousands of hours of work and arguably the single biggest collection of first hand experiences anywhere in the world.
-In developing a solution to the healthcare problem in parks, a bewildering variety of disciplines had to assimilated.
-It required knowledge of general and emergency medicine, cognitive psychology, industrial psychology, neuroscience, learning and entrepreneurism.
+The partnership model you will read about on this site is the result of thousands of hours of work and arguably the single biggest collection of first hand experiences anywhere in the world.
+In developing a solution to the healthcare problem in parks, a bewildering variety of disciplines had to be assimilated.
+It required knowledge of general and emergency medicine, cognitive psychology, industrial psychology, neuroscience, planetary health, learning and entrepreneurism.

-In 2018, in a farewell to insurers, the doctors will be striking out on their path.
-This is a wonderful opportunity to create a sustainable medical solution, standing on its own two feet, at scale.
+In 2019 we are building on this work, striving for volunteer, donor and tourism contributions to create a sustainable medical solution, standing on its own two feet, at scale.

 The plan is done, the structure now in place, and the first steps taken.
-We believe the next chapter in this story will be how the lessons from Parks are taken back to urban contexts to improve the delivery of medical support there, and to inspire others to take on the biggest challenge of our time – ensuring the health of our planet for generations to come.
+We believe the next chapter in this story will be how the lessons from Parks are taken back to urban contexts – both to improve the delivery of medical support there, and to inspire others to take on the biggest challenge of our time – ensuring the health of our planet for generations to come.